lowellbander/velociraster/README.md

 even better

-arrange your monitors, sent picture of arrangement  to program
+arrange your monitors, send picture of arrangementto program

-it handles (most of ) the rest
+it handles (most of) the rest